himewel/cartolafc/README.md

 ## Miscellaneous

 The current data warehouse schema used on Hive is presented next.
-It mirror the trusted layer build on hadoop with external tables (this is the `trusted` schema) to make some ELT to construct the managed tables in the `refined` schema.
+It mirrors the trusted layer build on hadoop with external tables (this is the `trusted` schema) to make some ELT to construct the managed tables in the `refined` schema.

 <p align="center">
 <img alt="Database schema" src="./docs/schema.png"/>
 </p>

-The Airflow DAG includes tasks of environment setup in hive and hdfs, file extraction from github API and a transform/load groups for each table of the hive schema.
+The Airflow DAG includes file extraction from github API and transform/load groups for each table of the data warehouse schema.
 The DAG diagram is presented next:

 <p align="center">
 <img alt="Airflow DAG" src="./docs/dag.png"/>